 A story in the New Yorker raises the interesting point that some people view rights as protections from government rather than protections provided by government.
-The article also mentioned that some people feel a sense of resentment towards Medicaid recipients, as they don’t like the notion of subsidizing someone else.
+The article also mentioned that some people resent Medicaid recipients, as they don’t like the notion of subsidizing someone else.

-If our society places a value on universal access to education for children, as well as police and fire services, I’m not sure how healthcare should be any different.
-I prefer to live in a country where universal access to healthcare is seen as a moral imperative, and where supporting one another is seen as a good thing rather than a burden.
+If our society values universal access to education for children, as well as police and fire services, I’m not sure why health care should be any different.
+I prefer to live in a country where universal access is a moral imperative and supporting one another is seen as a good thing rather than a burden.
 All people deserve to have their basic needs met, regardless of the disadvantages they face.
 The fact that so many people seem so adamant that this should not be the case is frightening to me.

 What are your thoughts?

 The Social Justice & Equality page has info and resources on a wide variety of social issues.